ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

   length).

 Parameters:
+    * `frequency`: Data frequency.
+      If not given, use the one from the CMOR tables of the corresponding variable.
     * `calendar`: If given, transform the calendar to the one specified (examples: `standard`, `365_day`, etc.).
       This only works for decadal, yearly and monthly data, and will raise an